-Engine oil and oil filter element
+Engine oil and oil filter cartridge

 The engine oil level should be checked before each ride.
-In addition, the oil must be changed and the oil filter element cleaned at the intervals specified in the periodic maintenance and lubrication chart.
+In addition, the oil must be changed and the oil filter cartridge replaced at the intervals specified in the periodic maintenance and lubrication chart.